MicrosoftDocs/azure-dev-docs/articles/javascript/end-to-end/contoso-real-estate-user-authentication.md

 :::image type="content" source="media/contoso-real-estate-user-authentication/social-provider-login-screen.png" lightbox="media/contoso-real-estate-user-authentication/social-provider-login-screen.png" alt-text="Screenshot displaying web page with links to several social authentication providers such as Microsoft, Facebook, and Google.":::

-Each social provider has its own authentication flow which includes granting access to the Contoso Real Estate app.
+Each social provider has its own authentication flow, which includes granting access to the Contoso Real Estate app.
 The following consent is specific to Google authentication.

 :::image type="content" source="media/contoso-real-estate-user-authentication/grant-social-provider-access.png" lightbox="media/contoso-real-estate-user-authentication/grant-social-provider-access.png" alt-text="Screenshot displaying web page with request to give consent to the Contoso Real Estate app to have access to specific properties of your account from the social provider.":::